Cade-Yamamoto/Cade-Yamamoto.github.io/projects/project-1.md

 During the development of the game, I primarily worked on the bullet physics, player controls, weapon controls/spawning, and the main user interface.
 Most of the development was done in the span of a few weeks and the graphics were created using the EZGraphics Java library provided to us.

+Through this project, I gained experience in group development and creating larger projects in a timely manner.
+I also improved my Java coding skills by working on this project.

 You can view a short gameplay video here: (https://www.youtube.com/watch?v=-kvfI1Ywa0I).